HMEI Early Childhood Education Course Structure

 Standards of Completion for Period III

 The student teaching practicum site, as well as the supervising teacher, must be approved in advance by HMEI.
 American Montessori Society affiliated schools are strongly preferred as practicum sites.
 No part of the practicum may precede the completion of the academic phase of the Early Childhood Education Course.
-Successful completion includes attendance and participation in all aspects of the Practicum Period, including School Observation visits; a passing grade on the Satisfaction of Practicum Requirements Report by the supervising Montessori teacher; a passing grade on all Practicum Evaluation Visit Reports by the designated Field Consultant.
+Successful completion includes attendance and participation in all aspects of the Practicum Period, including School Observation visits; a passing grade on the Satisfaction of Practicum Requirements Report by the supervising Montessori teacher; and a passing grade on all Practicum Evaluation Visit Reports by the designated Field Consultant.

-Fall Advanced Seminar (27 Clock Hours)
+Fall Weekend Seminar (28 Clock Hours)

-Winter Advanced Seminar (28 Clock Hours)
+Winter Weekend Seminar (28 Clock Hours)

-Spring Advanced Seminar (28 Clock Hours)
+Spring Weekend Seminar (28 Clock Hours)

-Standards of Completion for the Advanced Seminars
+Standards of Completion for the Weekend Seminars